jbottum/t5pat/langchain_markdown46.md

         xl_pipeline_load_times.append(pipe_end_time - pipe_start_time)

 ```
-Use the append method to store the loading times in the appropriate lists based upon the model name.
+After calculating the time to load using end minus start, use the append method to store the loading times in the appropriate list based upon the model name.

 ```
     # Print model results